Code-Institute-Submissions/kreilly86-nature-scents_NovResub/README.md

 <br>
 <br>

-### Current state of custom models in product app:
+### Custom models in product app:
 <br>

 I have two custom models in the Products App, Review and mood.
-As detailed in the issues section the Review model and it's application are still showing bugs.
 The intention of the Mood model is to seperate products into different moods e.g. Calming, Energising.
 Depending on their mood a symbol can be displayed beside the product.
 Unfortunately I have ran out of time to implement this fully in the projects current form.
 <br>
 <br>